2series/rockwall_analytics/Healthcare/README.md

 # Analyzing Real World Evidence at Scale
 ## July 8, 2020
-## About RIHAD VARIAWA
+## Authors RIHAD & SAMIRA
-> As a Data Scientist and former head of global fintech research at Malastare.ai, I find fulfillment tacking challenges to solve complex problems using data
+> Rihad, a Data Scientist and former head of global fintech research at Malastare.ai, I find fulfillment tacking challenges to solve complex problems using data

 *By applying advanced analytics and machine learning to data, healthcare and life sciences firms can deliver on a number of innovative use cases*